na-na-hi/renget/archive/z2sqy.md

 “Yeah, but you’re usually way more straightforward.”

-Junichi growled, “We’ve known each other for a few months.”
+Junichi growled, “We’ve only known each other for a few months.”

 “I’m a good judge of character!”
 Inigo grinned back.